-The Dolley Todd House is open by tour only.
-Free, timed tickets are available on the day of your visit at the Independence Visitor Center.
-Tours are limited to 10 people, and tickets are distributed on a first-come, first served basis.
+The Dolley Todd House is open by tour only, limited to 10 people per tour.
+Free, timed tickets are distributed on a first-come, first-served basis on the day of your visit at the Independence Visitor Center.
 The tour takes approximately one hour and includes the Bishop White House.

 Service Animals Welcome